Dynagas LNG Partners Announces Date for the Release of First Quarter 2017 Results, Conference Call and Webcast

-MONACO -- (Marketwired) -- 05/22/17 -- Dynagas LNG Partners LP (NYSE: DLNG) ("Dynagas Partners" or the "Partnership"), an owner and operator of LNG carriers, today announced that it will release its financial results for the first quarter ended March 31, 2017 after the market closes in New York on Thursday, June 8, 2017.
+MONACO -- May 22, 2017 -- Dynagas LNG Partners LP (NYSE: DLNG) ("Dynagas Partners" or the "Partnership"), an owner and operator of LNG carriers, today announced that it will release its financial results for the first quarter ended March 31, 2017 before the market opens in New York on Thursday, June 8, 2017.

 The same day, June 8, 2017 at 10:00 a.m.
 Eastern Time, the Company's management will host a conference call and webcast to discuss the earnings results.